Flopag/Notes/MASTER 1/Web And Text/Readme.md

 		- output for each input
 		- output time not related to input time
 - Output is used to compute the loss and then back propagate
+- Backpropagation trough time (BPTT) : back propagation but trough states (time) instead of only trough layers
+	- Each back propagation, the weights are updated doing a sort of memory
 - Sequence to Sequence architecture (Seq2Sec)
 	- Used in machine translation
 	- Combination of encoder-decoder, decoder gets output of encoder as input
 	- Encoder :
 		- Many to one
-		- Output the probability (if use of softmax) of the next character
+		- Output the context vector from input (if use of [softmax](Slide_notes/Word_Embeddings.md), it becomes a probability distribution)
 	- Decoder :
 		- One to many
-		- Output the word
+		- Output the sequence given the context vector from encoder
 - Vanishing gradient : The gradient can vanish trough time due to backpropagation
 	- Back propagation can divide some value until vanishing
 	- The inverse is called exploding gradient